lady-h-world/My_Garden/reading_pages/Penitent_Arch/ts7.md

 First of all, conflicting library versions can cause problems.
 For example, as we can see [Kats requires the installed Prophet to be a specific version][3], but in order to use Prophet, you need to successfully build it first.
 What happened to Lady H. was, the Prophet version she could built had to be higher than the version required by Kats.
 So, in order to install Kats, she had to change Kats' `requirements.txt` to make Prophet's version align with her built version.
 However, the risk of doing this is, you might face problems when calling certain Kats' functions later...

 Another benefit of installing Kats manually is, you might need to fix some bugs in Kats yourself in order to keep using a function...
-[See what happened to Lady H.][4]
+[See what happened to Lady H.][4], she finally implemented the function herself.

 Moreover, here're a few more installation you might need in order to use Kats:
 * `pip install attr`, adding "attr" in Kats' requirememts.txt may not work...